Raam-Pravin/backwardselection/README.md

-# backwardsselection625
+# backward_selection
 Overview:
-backwardsselection625 is a package for backwards selection, providing a function which performs backwards selection
+backward_selection is a package for backwards selection, providing a function which performs backwards selection

 given:
 (data frame, outcome variable, vector of predictor variables)